-Everybody makes mistakes and your organisation will understand that they happen from time to time.
-It is imperative that all errors are reported immediately so that:
+Everybody makes mistakes, and your organisation will understand that they happen from time to time.
+All errors must be reported immediately so that:

 - swift action can be taken to resolve or reduce the impact of the error

-- lessons can be learned and safeguards can be put in place to stop or reduce the likelihood of it happening again
+- lessons can be learned, and safeguards can be put in place to prevent or reduce the likelihood of it happening again

 It may be that the error occurred because of a flaw in the procedure, which can only be rectified if the appropriate persons are informed.

 Your organisation’s agreed ways of working will detail who the appropriate person(s) is for reporting errors.
 This may be dependent on the type of error.
 For example, medical errors may need to be reported to the head nurse.
 If unsure, you should report it to your line manager.

 The method of reporting will also differ between organisations.
 You may need to make a telephone call to the appropriate person or speak to them in person.
 Or you may have to send an email or record it on a computer system.